What really happens when you make a complaint to the Parliamentary and Health Service Ombudsman.

-The site will guide you in a realistic manner through first complaint, review process and judicial review.
-Plus the role of your M.P and appealing directly to Parliament via the Public Administration Select Committee (PASC).
-Should the regulatory system fail you, there is content on using the judiciary to take direct court action.
+This site will guide you in a realistic manner through first complaint, review process and judicial review.
+It will inform you about the role of your M.P and the role of Parliament via the Public Administration Select Committee (PASC).
+Should the whole process fail you, there is content on using the judiciary to take direct court action.

-If you feel you need more information to support your complaint then effective ways to gain access to the evidence is discussed under the tab ICO.
-Check up previous freedom of information requests by clicking the links to whatdotheyknow under the FOI tab.
+If you feel you need more information to support your complaint then effective ways to gain access to the evidence are discussed under the tab ICO – Information Commissioner’s Office.
+Check up previous freedom of information requests by clicking the links to whatdotheyknow under the Freedom of Information tab.

-You can scan through ‘open letters’ where individuals have submitted correspondence which they feel has not been given the attention it deserves from those in authority.
-Many of these letters will have been ignored by PHSO and buried in their ‘no action required’ files.
-Now you get a chance to see what people are complaining about and feel free to contribute yourself if you would like more exposure for your concerns.
+You can scan through ‘open letters’ where individuals have submitted correspondence which they feel has not been given the attention it deserves by those in authority.
+Many of these letters will have been ignored by the Ombudsman and buried in their ‘no action required’ files.
+You get a chance to see what other people are complaining about and feel free to contribute yourself if you would like more exposure for your concerns.
 This site gives you both information and a voice.

-Under the ‘blog’ tab you will be able to see the stories of people who have gone before you.
+Under the ‘blog’ tab you will be able to read the stories of people who have gone before you.
 Real stories from real people.
 You are not alone.
-If you would like to share your story then contact by email to firstname.lastname@example.org.
-News events and PASC updates are shared via Facebook and you can follow on twitter @nothearingus.
+If you would like to share your story then contact by email firstname.lastname@example.org.
+News events and PASC updates are shared here and via Facebook and you can follow on twitter @nothearingus.
 This site is grass roots and totally organic.
 Please feel free to contribute.